 Many woodworkers are uncomfortable making drawers.
-They’ll tackle just about anything else, but when it comes to making drawers, or anything that requires drawers, they shy away.
-Perhaps that’s due to the sheer monotony of making a bunch of boxes which are all the same; or it might be because they’re unsure they can make a drawer which will both fit and look nice.
+They’ll tackle just about anything else, but they shy away when it comes to making drawers or anything that requires drawers.
+Perhaps that’s due to the sheer monotony of making a bunch of boxes that are all the same, or it might be because they’re unsure they can make a drawer that will fit and look nice.

 But making drawers doesn’t have to be complicated.
-They can actually be quite easy to make, especially if you start out with a drawer box kit.
-As for them being boring to make, kits can help out there too.
+They can be pretty easy to make, especially if you start with a drawer box kit.
+As for them being dull, kits can help out there, too.

-For those cases, you can actually buy pre-made drawer fronts from the same companies which manufacture replacement cabinet doors.
-This allows you to keep consistency in your set, should you be buying cabinet doors for a remodeling project or to make your own cabinets.
+For those cases, you can buy pre-made drawer fronts from companies that manufacture replacement cabinet doors.
+This allows you to keep consistency in your set should you be buying cabinet doors for a remodeling project or to make your cabinets.

 Ready-made Drawer Box Kits

-The absolutely easiest way of making a drawer box is to buy a kit.
-Kits come in a variety of sizes and are available either with the front included or without the front.
-Those without the front are less than $20 each, while the ones that include the front vary considerably, depending on the style of the front and the material used.
+Buying a kit is the most straightforward way of making a drawer box.
+Kits come in various sizes and are available with the front included or without the front.
+Those without the front are less than $20 each, while the ones that contain the front vary considerably, depending on the style of the front and the material used.

 A basic drawer box kit, without the front, consists of the four sides and the bottom.
-In most cases, the bottom is inset into the sides, in a track, much like the drawers that come with IKEA furniture and other assemble-it-yourself brands.
-Cheaper ones only have a 1/8” thick masonite bottom, so you want to make sure you check out what materials are used.
+In most cases, the bottom is inset into the sides, in a track, much like the drawers with IKEA furniture and other assemble-it-yourself brands.
+Cheaper ones only have a 1/8” thick masonite bottom, so you want to check out what materials are used.
 That thin bottom won’t support a lot of weight.

-On the good side, some of the better drawer box kits have dovetailed corners, making them as good as anything you could do yourself.
-I’m not that good at dovetails, so I’d have to say those are better than anything I can do myself.
+On the good side, some better drawer box kits have dovetailed corners, making them as good as anything you could do yourself.
+I’m not good at dovetails, so I’d have to say those are better than anything I can do.
 With a ½” thick plywood bottom, they’re strong enough for anything I need.

-Another option is to buy just the individual pieces, so that you can make the drawer any size you want.
-While not as common as the full kits, there are some companies which offer individual pieces, so if you need an odd-size drawer, this is still an option.
+Another option is to buy just the individual pieces to make the drawer any size you want.
+While not as common as the complete kits, some companies offer individual pieces, so this is still an option if you need an odd-size drawer.

 Making a Simple Drawer Box

 You don’t have to get fancy to make a simple drawer box.
-The whole thing can be made out of ½” plywood, without any special cuts.
+The whole thing can be made from ½” plywood without any unique cuts.
 To make a good drawer, I’d recommend using a quality hardwood plywood, like applewood or birch; but you don’t even need to have AB grade, a BC grade will do.

-The drawer box consists of five pieces; the four sides and the bottom.
-For the simplest drawer box, the bottom doesn’t have to be inset into a track.
+The drawer box consists of five pieces: the four sides and the bottom.
+For the most unadorned drawer box, the bottom doesn’t have to be inset into a track.
 It can be attached directly to the sides.
-Doing this also allows you to make the deepest drawer possible.
+Doing this also allows you to make the most profound drawer possible.

-To start, you’ll need to figure out how big your drawer is going to be.
-If we’re talking cabinets, drawers in kitchen cabinets are usually 22” deep and bathroom vanity drawers are usually 20” deep.
-Both of these dimensions leave a little bit of unused space in the back of the cabinet, but are necessary in order to match up with drawer slides.
+To start, you’ll need to figure out how big your drawer will be.
+If we’re talking cabinets, drawers in kitchen cabinets are usually 22” deep, and bathroom vanity drawers are generally 20” deep.
+Both of these dimensions leave some unused space in the back of the cabinet, but they must match up with drawer slides.

-The width and height of your drawer is going to be determined by the opening you have available.
+The width and height of your drawer will be determined by the opening you have available.
 Metal drawer slides are typically ½” thick, so you’ll need to make the drawer one inch narrower than the opening.
 Height isn’t quite as picky.
 Anything less than the opening will do, but it’s common to make the drawer box about an inch less than the opening.
-So, if you have an opening that’s 18” W x 6” H, your drawer box will probably need to be 17” wide and 5” tall.
+So, if you have an 18” W x 6” H opening, your drawer box will probably need to be 17” wide and 5” tall.

 While the entire box can be made the same height, it’s common to make the sides of the drawer box shorter than the front and back.
-The main reason for this is so that you don’t have to worry about aligning the corners exactly.
-The sides of the drawer box typically overlap the front and back, so that when the drawer front is installed, there aren’t isn’t any end grain exposed.
+The main reason is that you don’t have to worry about aligning the corners precisely.
+The sides of the drawer box typically overlap the front and back so that when the drawer front is installed, no end grain is exposed.

-Next you’ll need to calculate the size of the drawer bottom.
+Next, you’ll need to calculate the size of the drawer’s bottom.
 If you’re making the drawer out of ½” plywood, it would seem that you should be able to make the drawer bottom one inch shorter and one inch narrower than your overall drawer size.
 Unfortunately, that’s not going to work.
-The 1/2” plywood thickness is a nominal thickness; the actual thickness of a sanded sheet of ½” plywood is 15/32”, so you need to measure exactly how thick it is and calculate the size of the bottom based upon your measurements.
+The 1/2” plywood thickness is a nominal thickness; the actual thickness of a sanded sheet of ½” plywood is 15/32”, so you need to measure precisely how thick it is and calculate the size of the bottom based upon your measurements.

-To assemble the drawer box, simply start with the bottom, attaching the front of the box to it with wood glue and finishing nails.
-If you have an air nailer, so much the better, as it makes it extremely easy to attach the pieces together, without any risk of them slipping while you are nailing them.
+To assemble the drawer box, start with the bottom, attaching the front of the box to it with wood glue and finishing nails.
+If you have an air nailer, so much the better, as it makes it extremely easy to attach the pieces without any risk of them slipping while you are nailing them.
 After the front, attach the sides, then finally the back, nailing each piece to its neighbors and the bottom as you go.
-Allow the glue to dry before doing any further work with the drawer box.
+Allow the glue to dry before working further with the drawer box.

 Stepping it Up a Bit

-If you want to make your drawer box a little stronger and more secure, that’s easily done by insetting the drawer bottom into a groove cut into the sides of the box.
-In order to do this, you’ll need a dado blade for your table saw.
+If you want to make your drawer box a little stronger and more secure, that’s quickly done by inserting the drawer bottom into a groove cut into the sides of the box.
+You’ll need a dado blade for your table saw to do this.

 The slot is usually cut ¼” to ½” above the bottom of the drawer.
-This allows material from the sides, below the drawer bottom, adding strength to the drawer and making it possible to put more weight into the drawer.
-However, you will lose that same amount of space in the overall height of the storage space the drawer provides; not a problem in most cases.
+This allows material from the sides, below the drawer bottom, to add strength to the drawer and make it possible to put more weight into it.
+However, you will lose that same amount of space in the overall height of the drawer’s storage space, which is not a problem in most cases.

-You’ll also need to increase the overall size of the drawer bottom a bit, so that there is enough material to go into the grooves on the sides.
-Typically, these grooves are cut ¼” deep, so you’ll want to make your drawer bottom 3/8” to 7/16” wider and longer.
+You’ll also need to increase the overall size of the drawer bottom a bit so there is enough material to go into the grooves on the sides.
+Typically, these grooves are cut ¼” deep, so you’ll want to make your drawer bottom 3/8” to 7/16” broader and longer.
 The small amount of difference leaves room for expansion.

 Putting Drawer Fronts On

 Installing the drawer front to the drawer box is extremely easy.
 The drawer is set on the bench, with a spacer underneath it.
-This can vary, depending on the dimensions of your drawer box and the drawer front; but 1/2” is typical.
-That gives room for the drawer face to overhang the bottom of the drawer opening, hiding it.
+This can vary, depending on the dimensions of your drawer box and the drawer front, but 1/2” is typical.
+That allows the drawer face to overhang the bottom of the drawer opening, hiding it.

 You don’t want to glue the drawer front to the drawer box.
-Rather, attach it with nails or screws.
+Instead, attach it with nails or screws.
 If you are installing a drawer pull, the screws for the pull can also act to help hold the drawer front in place.
-By avoiding the use of glue when installing the drawer front, you save yourself from having any problems, should you decide to replace the drawer front some day.
+By avoiding using glue when installing the drawer front, you save yourself from problems if you decide to replace the drawer front someday.

 What About Improved Corners?

-Finer quality furniture doesn’t just use squared corners, like we talked about making above.
-While there’s nothing wrong with that, I wouldn’t expect to see a piece of furniture, where the drawers are made like that, lasting 100 years or more.
+Finer quality furniture doesn’t just use squared corners, as we talked about making above.
+While there’s nothing wrong with that, I wouldn’t expect to see a piece of furniture where the drawers are made like that, lasting 100 years or more.
 For that, you’ll need some better corners.

 Dovetail Joints

-In olden times, drawer boxes were all put together using dovetail joints, even simple furniture.
+In olden times, drawer boxes were all assembled using dovetail joints, even simple furniture.
 While dovetail joints are challenging to make by hand, they become easier with practice.

-The big advantage of dovetail joints is that they interlock in such a way that they can’t just be pulled apart.
-While it is possible to take a dry dovetail apart, once glued it’s almost impossible.
-The wood isn’t just held together by the glue, but by the wood of the separate parts pulling against the wood in adjacent parts.
+The significant advantage of dovetail joints is that they interlock, so they can’t be pulled apart.
+While taking a dry dovetail apart is possible, it’s tough once glued.
+The glue holds the wood together and the wood of the separate parts, pulling against the wood in adjacent parts.
 This makes for a considerably stronger joint.

-There are two keys to making good hand-cut dovetail joints; having a dovetail marking gauge to lay out the dovetail and being able to cut accurately.
-This gives a lot of us trouble, as we are not accustomed to cutting things with hand saws, but rather with power saws.
+There are two keys to making good hand-cut dovetail joints: having a dovetail marking gauge to lay out the dovetail and cutting accurately.
+This gives us trouble, as we are not accustomed to cutting things with hand saws but rather with power saws.

-A simpler way of making dovetail joints is to use a dovetail jig and a router.
-The router would have to have a dovetail routing bit installed in it.
+A more straightforward way of making dovetail joints is to use a dovetail jig and a router.
+The router would have to have a dovetail routing bit installed.
 The router bit uses a bearing, which rides on the jig, controlling the positioning of the bit and preventing damage to the jig.
-It is important that the right size bearing is used, so as to provide the right spacing for that jig.
+It is essential that the correct size bearing is used to provide the proper spacing for that jig.

 Dovetail jigs vary considerably from company to company, but they provide the necessary pattern for laying out a consistent dovetail joint.
 These differ somewhat from the dovetails you would cut with a saw and chisel, as they are intended to be cut with a router bit.
 Even so, once assembled, you really can’t tell the difference.

 It is possible to make a homemade dovetail jig.
-But unless you are a really good woodworker, I wouldn’t recommend it.
-The key here is accuracy; both in the layout and the cutting.
+But unless you are an excellent woodworker, I wouldn’t recommend it.
+The key here is accuracy, both in the layout and the cutting.
 Any errors in the jig would show up in every drawer you tried to make.

 Finger-joints